ms6730/Updated-Version-SBI-/README.md

 ### `create_ensemble.py`
 This is the second step that needs to be done after running `setup_experiment.py`
 #### Running `create_ensemble.py`, you need to run `create_ensemble.sh`
-- Open `create_ensemble.sh`
+- Open `create_ensemble.sh`:
   - Change the path of the output
   - Change the path of the error
   - Change the mail user
   - Change the json path
   - Change the name of the environment in `conda activate sbi_new` , include the name of the environment that you created to run this project
   - Save your changes
   - Open your verdee terminal
   -  Write on you terminal the following command: `sbatch create_ensemble.sh`